Efficient Reachability Analysis of Closed-Loop Systems with Neural Network Controllers: Numerical Experiments

 \subsection{Verification}

 A primary application of reachable sets is to verify reach-avoid properties.
 In~\cref{fig:double_integrator_reachable_set_trajectory}, we consider a case with an avoid set $\mathcal{A}=\{\x\lvert \x_1\geq0.35\}$ (orange) and a goal set $\mathcal{G}=[-0.25,0.25]\times[-0.25,0.25]$ (cyan).
-Each of the algorithms, except Reach-LP, are able to verify these properties for the 5-step scenario shown, using~\cref{eqn:defn_verified}.
-This highlights the importance of tight reachable sets.
+Each algorithm, except Reach-LP, verifies these properties for this 5-step scenario, highlighting the importance of tight reachable sets.